Niece Motorsports: Car No. 40 history

-In 2021, the fields the No. 40 Chevrolet SS for Dean Thompson at Kansas Speedway.
+In 2021, the team fielded the No. 40 Chevrolet SS for Dean Thompson at Kansas Speedway.

-In 2022, the team will field the No. 40 Chevrolet SS for Matt Gould, son of crew chief Phil Gould, at Milwaukee Mile.
+In 2022, the team fielded the No. 40 Chevrolet SS for Matt Gould, son of crew chief Phil Gould, at Milwaukee Mile.

 Car No. 40 results

-(key) (Bold – Pole position awarded by qualifying time.
-Italics – Pole position earned by points standings or practice time. * – Most laps led.)

 Car No. 50 history

 In 2021, the team attempted to make their ARCA Menards Series debut with Jett Noland at Pocono Raceway.
 The team would later make starts with Morgan Alexander and Carson Hocevar.